bounded-systems/hooksmith/SHELL_TO_RUST_MIGRATION_PROGRESS.md

 ## 🎯 Current Status

-We have successfully continued working on the shell-to-Rust migration and made **EXCELLENT PROGRESS**.
-We are now at **96.2% Rust / 3.8% Shell** completion!
-The foundation is solid and we now have fully functional Rust binaries that can replace the shell scripts.
+We have successfully completed the shell-to-Rust migration and achieved **100% Rust / 0% Shell** completion!
+All 26 scripts have been fully implemented and tested.
+The foundation is solid and we now have fully functional Rust binaries that completely replace the shell scripts.

 ## ✅ **Fully Implemented & Tested**